Estes Park Hiking

 Certainly one of the oldest activities in the area has to be hiking in Rocky Mountain National Park and the Estes Valley.
 What could be simpler than strapping on a pair of good shoes and heading out to see, hear, feel and experience nature?
 With over 300 miles of trails in the national park and more in the national forest, there is truly a trek for every skill level and interest.

 There are plenty of amazing options inside the national park - more than 300 miles of trails, in fact.
 Be sure to visit Hiking in Rocky Mountain National Park for suggested hikes at every skill level.
-Remember that hiking in Rocky is mostly people (or horses) only, so try the national forest for hiking with your canine companion.
+Remember that hiking in Rocky consists mostly of people (or horses) only, so try the national forest for hiking with your canine companion.

 As in a hiking guide, not therapy.
-Guided hikes can offer even the experienced hiker or backpacker some lessons in navigation, endurance and form - making you a better hiker for life.
-Of course, guides also ensure that you make it home safely and before dinnertime - more added value.
+Guided hikes can offer even the experienced hiker or backpacker some lessons in navigation, endurance, and form - making you a better hiker for life.
+Of course, guides also ensure that you make it home safely and before dinner time - more added value.
 Check out the Guided Excursions section to read more about guided hikes, fishing expeditions, snowshoeing, climbing, backcountry exploration and more.

 Estes Park Trails

 Fortunately, the trail system near Estes Park accommodates hikers of all levels.
 Choose one that is right for you.
 If hiking in Rocky Mountain National Park during warm weather months, consider taking the hiker shuttle from the Estes Park Visitor Center to the national park’s Park & Ride lot, as trailhead parking often is minimal.
 Stay safe.